 Developers have successfully run complex software, such as a Minecraft server and an NES emulator, on a 1960s UNIVAC 1219B computer.
 By creating a new Rust-based emulator and assembler, the team enabled C compilation on the machine’s highly constrained 18-bit architecture and 90KB of RAM.

-π Business & Economics
+π Society & Politics

 Airbnb expands to boutique hotels in NYC and LA pilot to boost growth